 The data analysis comprised three stages: univariate, bivariate, and multivariate analyses, utilizing IBM Corp.'s SPSS Statistics version 21.0 and STATA version 17 for Windows.
 Significance tests for differences and similarities within each group were determined based on a p-value < 0.05 threshold.
-The multivariate analysis employed the difference in differences (DiD) test to assess the delta difference in the educational impact of physical exercise and the effect of time on OA physical exercise adherence.
-The DiD analysis elucidated the delta difference in physical exercise education between the intervention and control groups in terms of the mean number of days of OA physical exercise in the first, second, and third months.
+The multivariate analysis employed the difference in differences (DiD) test to assess the delta difference in the educational impact of physical exercise and therefore the intervention and control groups in terms of the mean number of days of OA physical exercise in the first, second, and third months.